-force in participation."
-Thus, Tutu, Shutte and Setiloane stress the critical role that human relationships and networks play in defining the role and identity of a person in an African community and the meaning they derive from those associations.
+people come into contact or live together."20 Thus according to Setiloane, "The essence of being" is determined by "'participation' in which humans are always interlocked with one another.
+The human being is not only a 'vital force,' but more: vital force in participation."21 Thus Tutu, Shutte and Setiloane stress the critical role that human relationships and networks play in defining the role and identity of a person in an African community and the meaning they derive from those associations.

-Almost all social scientist scholars concur that human networks which display trust, loyalty and reciprocity yield social capital.
-Though the studies conducted by Anirudh Krishna and Norman Uphoff directly apply to the Indian context, nonetheless they also have some relevance to ours.
-In this regard they note that "It is not the networks per se that are important but the meanings these networks hold for their members and the possibilities for collective action and personal benefit they open up."
-In short, networks of human relationships, the core of social capital, give associations their meaningful purpose of existence.
+Almost all social scientist scholars concur that those human networks which display trust, loyalty and reciprocity, yield social capital.22 Though the studies conducted by Anirudh Krishna and Norman Uphoff directly apply to the Indian context, nonetheless they also have some relevance to ours.
+In this regard they note that "It is not the networks per se that are important but the meanings these networks hold for their members and the possibilities for collective action and personal benefit they open up."23 In short, networks of human relationships, the core of social capital, give associations their meaningful purpose of existence.

-Again, according to Tutu, Ubuntu denotes a delicate network of relationships that gives meaning and purpose to the operation of the African community.
-Unlike the Western concept that stresses individualism, Ubuntu entails the person's identity and fulfilment within rather than versus the community.
-These relationships are the lifeline of the society - as the persons not only derive their identity but also find fulfilment in these links.
-The destiny of the entire community is thus intricately bound to that of a person.
+Again according to Tutu, Ubuntu denotes a delicate network of relationships that gives meaning and purpose to the operation of the African community.24 Unlike the Western concept that stresses individualism, Ubuntu entails the person's identity and fulfilment within rather than versus the community.
+These relationships are the life-line of the society - as the persons not only derive their identity but also find fulfilment in these links.
+The destiny of the entire community is thus intricately entwined with that of a person.

-Shutte rightly notes that networks of relationships define the spirit of Ubuntu as each person exists only as a part of the community in which he is fully involved and to which he is fully committed.
-Hence, networks of human relationships are integral to the order and rhythm of life in the African community.
-As Don Cohen and Laurence Prusak state, "Networks help people develop their identities".
-More importantly, so they argue, they help forge membership, which entails connection, "the trust, understanding and mutuality that support collaborative, cohesive action" are engendered.
+Shutte rightly notes that networks of relationships define the spirit of Ubuntu as each person exists only as a part of the community in which he is fully involved and to which he is fully committed.25 Hence, networks of human relationships are integral to the order and rhythm of life in the African community.
+As Don Cohen and Laurence Prusak state, "Networks help people develop their identities".26 More importantly, so they argue, they help forge membership, which entails connection; "the trust, understanding and mutuality that support collaborative, cohesive action"27 is engineered.